Anaca07/Anaca07/README.md

 Here are some ideas to get you started:

-- 🔭 My name is Ana Carolina.
+- 🔭 My name is Ana Carolina
-- 🌱 I'm learning how to use Alura.
+- 🌱 I'm learning how to use Alura
-- 👯 I am 17 years old.
+- 👯 I am 17 years old
 - 😄 Pronouns: She/Her

 -->